Common Lisp the Language, 2nd Edition

 and R =

-{(apple, cinnamon), (cinnamon, standard-object), (apple, fruit), (fruit, standard-object), (cinnamon, spice), (spice, standard-object), (fruit, food), (food, standard-object), (spice, food), (standard-object, t)}
+{(apple, cinnamon), (cinnamon, standard-object), (apple, fruit), (fruit, standard-object), (cinnamon, spice), (spice, standard-object), (fruit, food), (food, standard-object), (spice, food), (standard-object, t)}.

-is not preceded by anything, so it is
+The class apple is not preceded by anything, so it is

-next; the result is (pie apple)
+next; the result is (pie apple).
+Removing

-and the relevant pairs results in
+apple and the relevant pairs results in

 S =

-{cinnamon, fruit, spice, food, standard-object, t}
+{cinnamon, fruit, spice, food, standard-object, t} and

 R =

-{(cinnamon, standard-object), (fruit, standard-object), (cinnamon, spice), (spice, standard-object), (fruit, food), (food, standard-object), (spice, food), (standard-object, t)}
+{(cinnamon, standard-object), (fruit, standard-object), (cinnamon, spice), (spice, standard-object), (fruit, food), (food, standard-object), (spice, food), (standard-object, t)}.

-The classes cinnamon
+The classes cinnamon and fruit are not

 preceded by anything, so the one with a direct subclass rightmost in the